 5. Don’t ignore the things you know will be a problem

-Once you’ve successfully initiated a conversation with this person and you’re starting to get to know them, make sure you don’t ignore the things you know you don’t necessarily love about this person.
-Perhaps they were a little rude to the waitress, or they’re so far right politically that you can’t even have a conversation with them about it.
+- Watch out for the details.
+Perhaps they were a little rude to the waitress, or they’re so far right politically that you can’t even have a conversation with them about it

-When you’re figuring out how to stop crushing on someone, you might want to amplify this person’s shortcomings in your mind.
+- You might want to amplify this person’s shortcomings in your mind.
 You can’t really be with someone who can’t agree with you on things that are important to you, can you?

 6. Get those dating apps running

-A word of advice: if you’re someone who develops crushes very easily, perhaps this might not be the best course of action available to you.
+A word of advice: if you’re someone who develops crushes very easily, perhaps this might not be the best course of action for you.
 Dating apps bring with them a whole new level of infatuation, and we don’t want you to end up with three new crushes just to get rid of an old one.